MontiCore/sysmlv2/README.md

 ``mvn install -DskipTests`` : Only builds the project.

-``mvn install -Pdev-skip-slow-tests``:  Activates profile which skips slow tests, but should be used carefully, since this command skips the SysMLToolTest, which combines all Software Components.
+``mvn install -Pdev-skip-slow-tests``:  Activates profile which skips slow tests, but should be used carefully, since this command skips the SysMLToolTest, which combines all software components.
  This testing is especially useful when developing the parser.